Alexis Colby: Impact

 The additions of Collins as Alexis and the "formidable writing team" of Eileen and Robert Mason Pollock are generally credited with Dynasty's rise in the Nielsen ratings in its second season, the start of the series' rise to #1.
 Collins's performance "set off a host of female imitators in other prime time soaps."
 Esther Shapiro said in the season one DVD commentary, "When Alexis came into it, it changed the tenor ...
 And that's the way they are now on television: you have your traditional villain, and I think that plays to a different denominator."

 In 2002, TV Guide ranked Alexis number 40 on its list of the 50 Greatest Television Characters of All Time.
-The magazine named her #7 in their 2013 list of The 60 Nastiest Villains of All Time, and in 2016 Rolling Stone ranked her #27 of their 40 Greatest TV Villains of All Time.
+The magazine named her #7 in its 2013 list of The 60 Nastiest Villains of All Time, and in 2016 Rolling Stone ranked her #27 of its 40 Greatest TV Villains of All Time.

 In 2015, executive producer Lee Daniels noted that Taraji P. Henson's character Cookie Lyon in his TV series Empire was partially based on Alexis.
 Praising Cookie and Henson, several journalists have compared Cookie to Alexis.